Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 STEP OUT OF THE ORDINARY

-Trying something new can bring excitement back to your workout routine and give you a fresh perspective.
-Kettlebell, pilates megaformer, hot yoga, boxing — there is a world of fitness to discover that will help you develop new skills, new muscles and meet new people in a new environment.
-And that can go a long way towards making exercise part of your daily lifestyle.
+Doing the same old thing every day is a sure way to dull your motivation to work out.
+You can join classes or stream workout videos in your home.
+Kettlebell, pilates megaformer, hot yoga, boxing – there is a world of fitness to discover that will help you develop new skills, new muscles and meet new people in a new environment.
+You might discover a new favorite sport or routine, both of which will make working out something to enjoy rather than endure.
+Not only are you working on your fitness, you’re also constantly learning something new and improving yourself along the way – and that can go a long way toward making exercise part of your daily lifestyle.

-Start documenting your resting heart rate, blood pressure, weight, percent body fat, and/or circumference measurements to help track your progress over the winter.
-Seeing change is motivating, particularly as you monitor how your resting heart rate and blood pressure become lower the more in shape you get.
-Also take into account how your clothes are fitting, how well you are sleeping, and how much energy you have throughout the day.
+Yes, being healthy is important, but most workout motivation stems at least in part from looking great as well as feeling great.
+Start documenting your resting heart rate, blood pressure, weight, body fat percentage and/or circumference measurements to help track your progress over the winter.
+Seeing change makes you realize that it’s actually happening, and that your actions are causing this physical shift.
+You can also take into account how your clothes are fitting, how well you are sleeping and how much energy you have throughout the day.

 Header image © Maridav/Shutterstock